bfahrenfort/quartz/content/Atomic/gen-ai.md

 > 1. Try to access nonexistent URLs on my site until fail2ban blocks it
 > 2. Try to access a real URL while blocked
 > 3. Recognize that it's been blocked and switch to the next IP address on its AWS subnet (18.97.9.xx)

+> [!info] Even Angrier Info
+> *Another* middle finger to Perplexity, who has been [caught](https://blog.cloudflare.com/perplexity-is-using-stealth-undeclared-crawlers-to-evade-website-no-crawl-directives/) using unidentified scrapers to access content.
+>
+> `Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Safari/537.36` is the string.
+>
+> `grep "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Safari/537.36" /var/log/nginx/* | wc -l` shows 34 instances in 1 week.
+Some of these are IP blocked automatically; the ones on the AWS subnet get through.
+Most are requests for a favicon on a microservice; none have attempted to access my web content yet.

 ## Generation
 Generative AI training, for LLMs, creates a sophisticated next-word predictor that generates text based on the words it has read and written previously.